Florida: What you need to know

-The Sunshine State has a low cost of living and major industries like tourism, construction, banking, healthcare, aerospace and defense.
-With its state capital of Tallahassee and largest city Jacksonville, other best places to live in Florida include Orlando, Coral Gables, Tampa, Gainesville and Fort Lauderdale.
+The Sunshine State has a low cost of living and major industries like tourism, construction, banking, health care, aerospace and defense.
+With its state capital of Tallahassee, largest city Jacksonville, and thriving Greater Daytona Region and Volusia County, other best places to live in Florida include Orlando, Coral Gables, Tampa, Gainesville and Fort Lauderdale.
 Florida borders both the Atlantic Ocean and Gulf of Mexico, and there are many recreational attractions – including DisneyWorld, Cape Canaveral, the Everglades, South Beach and the Florida Keys.

 - Dreaming of a place where you can swim with a dolphin, attend a pro football game, and drink a beer on a ghost tour all in the same day?